sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_vishhnu/nArAyaNahRidayam.md

 pujas, charity etc. So, seeking wealth, per se is not evil.
 Kalidasa,
 in his famous poem Raghuvamsam says (1-7) that the kings of the dynasty
 of Raghu amassed wealth for giving away to the needy and worthy and not
-for enriching themselves.  त्यागाय संभृतार्थानाम् । Working to
+for enriching themselves.  त्यागाय सम्भृतार्थानाम् । Working to
 acquire wealth and saving for a rainy day are recommended.
 It is not
 decried  as long the means by which the wealth is obtained is legal and
 does not involve injury or harm to others.
 (3) Kama - Our scriptures